10darts/documentation/overview/statistics.rst

 **Row 3**: Out of all users acquired on the week that started on 7/10/2017, 46.45% are alive in week 1

-**Row 4**: We’re currently in week 7/17/2017 and there is no data available yet.
+**Row 4**: We’re currently in week 7/17/2017 and no data is available yet.